firasrg/autocare-rest-api/README.md

 ## Overview

-The Car Data Service API is a Spring Boot application designed to expose comprehensive data about cars and related entities through a single endpoint.
-It uses a custom JSON builder to structure the data.
+The **Car Service REST API** 🚗🧑‍🔧  offers a comprehensive solution for managing car service systems.
+This developer-friendly project is designed to enhance proficiency with modern Spring applications, providing hands-on experience with real-world scenarios and best practices for backend development.

+**Goals** :

+- Enhance problem-solving skills by tackling real-world challenges.
+- Gain hands-on experience in modern web backend development.
+- Improve proficiency in Java and related frameworks.
+- Master Git for version control, including branching and merging.
+- Learn to effectively use GitHub for repositories, issues, pull requests, and discussions.
+- Develop skills in documentation and testing.
+- And more!

 ## Features

-- **Expose Car Data**: Retrieve detailed information about cars, including related entities like clients, maintainers, and tools.
+- **Expose Cars data**: Retrieve detailed information about cars, including related entities like clients, maintainers, and tools.
-- **Custom JSON Structure**: Generate JSON responses with a custom JSON builder, maintaining the order of attributes.
+- **Custom JSON structure**: Generate JSON responses with a custom JSON builder, maintaining the order of attributes.

 ## Technology Stack